nvngroup/pitu/DOCUMENTATION-en.md

 ### shouldIgnoreJid

-The `shouldIgnoreJid` function allows you to programmatically define which JIDs (user, group, channel, etc identifiers) should be ignored by Baileys during sync and event/message processing.
+The `shouldIgnoreJid` function allows you to programmatically define which JIDs (user, group, channel, etc identifiers) should be ignored by Pitu during sync and event/message processing.
 It receives the JID as a parameter and should return `true` (to ignore) or `false` (to process normally).

 This function is useful for filtering groups, contacts, channels, or any JID you don't want your bot/process to interact with or process.